ambertan77/ip/docs/README.md

 + Marks the task at specified `INDEX` as undone.
 + `INDEX` refers to the index number shown in the displayed task list.
 + `INDEX` must be a positive integer, with a value less than the number of items in the task list.
-+ Marking an `INDEX` that is already a uncompleted task will not give an error.
++ Marking an `INDEX` that is already an uncompleted task will not give an error.

 Example:
 + `list` followed by `unmark 2` will mark the 2nd task on the list as not completed.